-1) General questions about my art and being an illustrator
+1) General questions about art, becoming an artist, and being an illustrator

 How long have you been drawing?

 The cliché answer: since I could hold a pencil.
 I’ve always liked to draw, and I simply never stopped.
 I started working with watercolours in 1995, when I was twenty, and started dabbling with Photoshop and Painter in 2002.
 I’ve been working almost exclusively with traditional media for several years again.